If you’re looking for the answers to those questions, you’re in the right place.

 Amino acids come in two categories: essential amino acids and non-essential amino acids.

 Essential Amino Acids (EAAs)

 The essential amino acids are the ones your body can’t make on its own.
 You need to get them from the food you eat.

 In addition to those, there is an amino acid called arginine.
 That one is essential for children.
-This means that kids need to get arginine from food, but your adult body can produce it as needed.
+That means that kids need to get arginine from food, but your adult body can produce it as needed.

-Essential Amino Acids are abbreviated as EAAs.
+We often abbreviate Essential Amino Acids as EAAs.